Tier 3 Playtest for New Rules [Hunter: The Vigil]

 Please note: I will release a short poll on Tuesday, November 7th to collect feedback, names of playtesters, etc. so be sure to take notes!
 The poll will be linked to the playtest document, and will also be posted on the Onyx Path blog, too.

-11 responses to “Tier 3 Playtest for New Rules [Hunter: The Vigil]”
+11 thoughts on “Tier 3 Playtest for New Rules [Hunter: The Vigil]”

 You know, I actually appreciate the usage of the Touchstone system from Vampire in Hoonter.
 Not only does it provide a very nice dichotomy, it also emphasises the large portion of hunter themes that wasn’t really adopted by players this eagerly in 1e, ie: Balancing monster hunting and mundane life.